Arts and creative industries student

 Our Professor of Writing is Professor Kim Scott, recipient of numerous literary prizes, including two Miles Franklin awards.
 He also leads the Indigenous Culture and Digital Technologies program at our Centre for Culture and Technology.

-What jobs can the Arts lead to?
+What jobs can the Arts course lead to?

 The future of creative arts, media and social inquiry